Forced-Placed Insurance: What It Is, Why It's Expensive & How to Avoid It

 • 15-day cancellation rule: Servicers must cancel force-placed insurance within 15 days of receiving proof of your own coverage

-• Full refund requirement: Overlapping premiums — periods when both your policy and the force-placed policy were active — must be fully refunded
+• Full refund requirement: Overlapping premiums must be fully refunded and removed from your account

 • Reasonable basis required: Servicers cannot assess charges unless they have a reasonable basis to believe you lack required coverage

 If your servicer violates any of these rules, you have the right to submit a Notice of Error under RESPA demanding correction.
-If the servicer fails to respond appropriately, you can file a complaint directly with the CFPB at consumerfinance.gov.
+Send it to the servicer's designated error resolution address by certified mail, include your loan number and copies of your insurance declaration page, and cite 12 CFR § 1024.37 directly.
+Servicers must acknowledge receipt within 5 business days and respond within 30 business days (extendable to 45).
+If the response is inadequate, you can file a complaint at consumerfinance.gov.

 Pincher's Pro Tip